Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Problem setup and notations

 \subsection{Bayesian inference}

-Under the Bayesian \GLM\ rate matrix parameterization defined in Equation~\ref{eq:theta}-\ref{eq:qxx}, the parameters of interest are $\wV$.
+Under the Bayesian \GLM\ rate matrix parameterization defined in Equation~\ref{eq:theta}-\ref{eq:qxx}, the parameters of interest are $\wV$, where $\wV = $.
 We place a prior on $\wV$ with density denoted by $g_{\textrm{w}}(\wV)$.
-Following \citet{zhao2016bayesian}, we use a Normal distribution with mean zero and precision $\kappa$ for $g_{\textrm{w}}(\wV)$.
+Following \citet{zhao2016bayesian}, we use a Gaussian distribution with mean zero and precision $\kappa$ for $g_{\textrm{w}}(\wV)$.